rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

  * If the RPC server is too slow, you can scale up by just running another one.
 Try running a second `RPCServer` in a new console.
- * On the client side, the RPC requires sending and receiving only one message.
+ * On the client side, the RPC requires sending and receiving only one message with one method.
 No synchronous calls like `queueDeclare` are required.
 As a result the RPC client needs only one network round trip for a single RPC request.

 Our code is still pretty simplistic and doesn't try to solve more complex (but important) problems, like: